Verified Expert Brand Designer: Mark Forscher

 “I think one of the biggest things that impacts the success of a branding project is not investing time into it.
 Sometimes founders think that if they just throw money at a problem, it’ll get solved, and I think they underestimate the amount of time that’s required.
 It’s not that it takes an extensive amount of time, but their thoughtful feedback at every point in the process is important, and small decisions build up to big ones.
 It’s hard to do that if the founder’s super busy, and oftentimes founders are busy.
 Prioritizing that work is important.”

 “Incredible brand identity and brand systems design.
 Thoughtful product strategy and UX design.
 Truly magical at taking hard concepts and making them easy to understand.
-A CEO & Founder in NYC
+A CEO & founder in NYC

-Below, you’ll find the rest of the founder reviews, the full interview, and more details like pricing and fee structures.
+Below, you’ll find the rest of the founder reviews, the full interview and more details like pricing and fee structures.
 This profile is part of our ongoing series covering startup brand designers and agencies with whom founders love to work, based on this survey and our own research.
 The survey is open indefinitely, so please fill it out if you haven’t already.

 The Interview